Religious Education Vision

 The questions explored in RE will enable children to think; to express their personal beliefs; develop emotionally and identify similarities and differences between faiths and religions.

-My name is Mrs Farrer and I am the RE subject leader at Alexandra Infants’ school.
+My name is Mrs Beech-Daly and I am the RE subject leader at Alexandra Infants’ school.
 My promise to our children is to ensure that they all have an understanding about religion and the importance of respecting others’ beliefs.

 The curriculum that we follow is the agreed Syllabus for Stoke on Trent which has been written by the RE Today Services.
 This ensures we are providing the children with the necessary learning to be successful within Religious Education.
 We have used the syllabus to develop a stimulating long term plan for our that builds on prior learning and ignites new learning.
 The curriculum is relevant to all of our pupils as RE is a statutory requirement, it begins by looking at personal special times and places which then leads on to looking specifically at religious sacred times, places and objects.
 In Year 1, Christianity is the main focus religion and then in Year 2 alongside Christianity, Islam is also introduced and explored.